svenluijten/env-providers/CONTRIBUTING.md

 # How to contribute
 Thank you for considering to contribute to this repository!
-This file will walk you through all the steps to ensure both you and me have a good time submitting and reviewing your pull request.
+This file will walk you through all the steps to ensure both you and I have a good time submitting and reviewing your contribution.
 First off, some basic rules and reading material:

 - Submit your work in a new branch and make the PR to the master.
 - [Write a short & descriptive commit message](http://chris.beams.io/posts/git-commit/).